sendaifun/fraction/README.md

 ## Overview

 Fraction is a Solana program that enables automated token distribution among multiple participants.
-Clients fund a shared treasury, and a designated bot triggers distribution where participants receive their allocated shares and the bot earns a fixed 2% incentive for managing the distribution.
+Clients fund a shared treasury, and a designated bot triggers direct distribution where participants receive their allocated shares immediately in their token accounts, while the bot earns a fixed 2% incentive for managing the distribution.

 ## Key Features

 - **Secure Distribution**: Built with Anchor framework for maximum security
 - **Bot-Only Distribution**: Only designated bot wallet can trigger distributions
+- **Direct Distribution**: Participants receive tokens directly in their ATAs during distribution
 - **Flexible Shares**: Customizable participant share percentages (up to 5 participants)
 - **Fixed Bot Incentive**: Consistent 2% reward for distribution management
 - **Client-Managed Treasury**: Treasury creation and funding handled client-side
-- **Immediate Bot Rewards**: Bot receives incentive tokens instantly upon distribution
+- **Immediate Distribution**: Both bot and participants receive tokens instantly upon distribution
-- **Individual Withdrawals**: Participants can withdraw their allocated funds independently
+- **No Withdrawal Step**: Eliminates need for separate withdrawal instructions
 - **Multiple Rounds**: Treasury can be refunded for multiple distribution rounds

 ## Architecture